STUDENT APPLICATIONS NOW OPEN- Cohort 2 (Intake October 2020)

 Please note that vailable studentships will be released - via Imperial College and FindAPhD.com around October/November of each year.

-- Stage 1: Applicants to send a full CV, cover letter and two references to the Jinata Subba
+- Stage 1: Applicants to send all the documents listed above to Jinata Subba

 - Stage 2: Shorlisted applicants will be invited to interview, meet with potential supervisors and tour the facilities.